'Authentic teachings made relevant for YOU the modern student'

 उत्साहात्साहसाद्धैर्यात्तत्त्व-जञानाश्छ निश्छयात |

 'Yoga succeeds by these six: enthusiasm, openness, courage, knowledge of the truth, determination and solitude'

 - Hathapradipika 1,16

 As your teacher you will find Leanne passionate and enthusiastic to help you on your personal journey, yet calm and caring in her approach.
 She constantly seeks to find the balance between teaching yoga postures and providing enough insight into the true path of yoga beyond.
+Her aim as a teacher is to provide traditional methods and philosophies in a way that is useful and relevant to the modern spiritual seeker.
 Learned knowledge and personal experience must come together for the spiritual practise to take roots and truly have meaning.